 Around 3 miles you’ll reach what feels like a plateau or ridge.
 You’ll see a sign on the left for another trail and it will also point to Jackson’s Overlook trail.
 This is the trail you want, but you need to hike past that sign for just 3 minutes or so.
 You will see the road split and the only sign you will see is the brown post with arrows pointing both directions.
 Veer right uphill.

 Reach another ridge, and you should have amazing views of the LaSal Mountains.
-It's crazy to think that back in August I was able to summit the tallest peaks in the LaSals - Mt.
+It’s crazy to think that back in August I was able to summit the tallest peaks in the LaSals – Mt.
 Peale & Mt.
 Tukuhnikivatz!
+Mt.
+Waas is the peak to the far left, but a little hard to see.
 After you reach this ridge, the trail will descend and you will hike over a natural gas pipeline.

 Eventually you should reach Jackson’s Overlook!
 That’s the Colorado River below us.
 We hung out on this ledge for a good hour, soaking up the sun, our views, and having a snack.